-† Figures for Illinois include only receipts going to the Common School Fund, not receipts from the four tickets whose proceeds are dedicated to special funds as described on the previous page.
+[†] Figures for Illinois include only receipts going to the Common School Fund and Capital Projects Fund-not receipts from the four kinds of special tickets, which are dedicated to special funds as described on the previous page.

-$\Delta$ Starting March 1, 2010, annual transfers to the Common School Fund are to equal the amount transferred in FY 2009.
+$[\]Delta$ Starting March 1, 2010, annual transfers to the Common School Fund are to equal the amount transferred in FY 2009, adjusted for inflation.
 Any additional net revenue goes to the Capital Projects Fund.
-The State Lottery authorized a transfer of \$32.9 million to the Capital Projects Fund in FY 2010, but the transfer was not recorded by the Comptroller until FY 2011 and thus is not reflected here.
+The State Lottery authorized a transfer of \$32.9 million to the Capital Projects Fund in FY 2010, but the transfer was not recorded by the Comptroller until FY 2011 and thus is not reflected in the FY 2010 figure.
+It is reflected in the FY 2011 figure, together with the \$54.1 million transfer that the State Lottery authorized in FY 2011.